jesslynnjane/jesslynnjane.github.io/_posts/2024-05-11-marketing-campaign.md

 ### Handle Missing Values
 <img width="169" alt="image" src="https://user-images.githubusercontent.com/88579085/213911728-2146d73b-5ae0-4b7c-8e5b-07dc220b363b.png">

-> Berdasarkan hasil analisa awal, dapat diketahui bahwa terdapat data kosong pada kolom income sebanyak 24 baris dengan Based on the initial analysis, it can be observed that there are missing data in the income column totaling 24 rows, with a percentage of 1.07% of the total data, which is far below the safe data deletion threshold (10%).
+Based on the initial analysis, it can be observed that there are missing data in the income column totaling 24 rows, with a percentage of 1.07% of the total data, which is far below the safe data deletion threshold (10%).
 Therefore, the decision we made regarding the missing value is to delete all rows in the Income column with null (empty) values.
 <img width="300" alt="image" src="https://user-images.githubusercontent.com/88579085/213911819-aae8c1b5-28bd-4f75-ac5b-ac2d2a48e052.png">

 ### Handle Duplicated Data